georgiantoniou/el2802-fa25/labs/lab01-BashScripts/README.md

 ## Exercise: Bash Scripting

-For this set of exercises, you will need to download the big_dataset from the Moodle page of CS605.
+For this set of exercises, you will need to download the big_dataset from the Blackboard page of EL2802.
 The big_dataset contains measurements(average latency, tail latency, power measurements) of a Memcached workload for several query arrival rates (10K,50K,100K,200K,300K,400K,500K queries/second) for 5 runs.
 Aim of this exercise is to use the solutions of the previous exercise (Exercise: Unix Commands) to create a script.

 ### How to Test